Workiz Pricing in 2026: Tiers, Hidden Fees, and Who It’s Worth It For

 Who Workiz Is Actually Built For

-- Locksmiths: Emergency dispatch, the phone system for tracking inbound calls, and fast job creation from mobile
+- Locksmiths: Emergency dispatch, phone system for tracking calls, fast job creation from mobile

 Who Should Pick Jobber or Housecall Pro Instead